Danish bank criticized for money laundering out of Estonia

 Danske Bank said it had earlier concluded that it was not sufficiently effective in preventing the branch in Estonia from potentially being used for money laundering during the period 2007-2015, adding “this was due to critical deficiencies in governance and controls.”

-“We take the criticism expressed by the FSA very seriously,” Danske Bank’s chief executive, Thomas F. Borgen, said, adding “we should have reacted faster and more forcefully.”

-“There is unfortunately nothing we can do to change that.
-Instead, we need to ensure that it cannot happen again,” he said.
+“We should have reacted faster and more forcefully,” said Danske Bank’s chief executive, Thomas F. Borgen.
+“We need to ensure that it cannot happen again.”

+Danske Bank said it began investigating its Estonian branch in the autumn of 2017, including a review of customers and transactions, that is expected to be completed by September at the latest.

-Last week, Danske Bank said it would scale down its business in the Baltic countries, shortly after Estonia’s Financial Services Authorities voiced similar criticism.
+Last week, Danske Bank said it would scale down its business in the Baltic countries, shortly after Estonia’s Financial Supervision Authority voiced similar criticism.

+Estonia’s financial watchdog had said it suspected Danske Bank’s local branch of misleading authorities, adding the agency made inspections at the branch in 2014, during which it found what it called extensive and systematic violations of anti-money laundering rules.
+It also launched a new investigation that hasn’t been completed yet.